ssmodish/blog-app-api/instructions-Part1.md

 ### Now for some code!

-Add a port variable to the `.env` file:
+Open the `.env` file and add the following:

 ```
 PORT=8080